codecrafters-io/build-your-own-redis/stage_descriptions/auth-05-uv9.md

 The official Redis implementation returns other elements as well, which include key permissions, channel permission, and selectors.
 You can read more about it [here](https://redis.io/docs/latest/commands/acl-getuser/).
 In our implementation, we'll only focus on user flags, passwords, and command permissions.

 - The `off` string in the flags array signifies that the user is not enabled by default.
-In this stage, you can hardcode this value.
-We'll get to implementing user flags in the later stages.

-- The `-@all` string in the commands signifies that a newly created user has no permissions to execute.
-In this stage, you can hardcode this value.
-We'll get to implementing command permissions in the later stages.
+- The string `-@all` in the commands signifies that a newly created user has no permissions to execute any commands.

 In this stage, we'll only deal with retrieving the `flags` field of a user.